fix8mt/conjure_enum/README.md

 #endif
 ```
 These definitions set the minimum and maximum enum values that are supported.
 You can adjust them to suit your requirements but for most use cases the defaults are sufficient.

+## `class conjure_enum` is not constructible
+All methods in this class are static.
+You cannot instantiate an object of this type.
+This is preferable to using a namespace:
+- Grouping Related Functionality: by encapsulating related functions within this class, we can group them logically, providing better organization and encapsulation.
+- Encapsulation: Using a class with static members allows us to encapsulate related functionality together and control access to it.
+We can make certain members private or protected to hide implementation details.
+- Data Sharing: Static members within the class can share static data, providing a way to maintain state across multiple function calls.
+- Namespace Pollution: If you have many related functions within a namespace, it can lead to namespace pollution and potential name clashes.
+By encapsulating them within a class, you can avoid polluting the global namespace.

 ## Use of `std::string_view`
 All of the generated static strings and generated static tables obtained by `std::source_location` use the library defined `fixed_string`.
 No string copying is done at runtime, resulting in